vercingatorix1/Pratis/README.md

 And how big is the story?
 Width is the width of the assignee column.
-Area is the number of points assigned to the user story Height is calculated on the other two characteristics of the rectangle Area/height
+Area is the number of points assigned to the user story Height is calculated on the other two dimensions of the rectangle, Height= Area/height

 Then we repeat that for every user story in the backlog with slight adjustments for dependencies between user stories.